Renormalisation in the flow approach for singular SPDEs: Algebraic tools on decorated trees

 and

-Note that $\ggraft_a$ and $\ggraft_{a,k}$ are not binary operations.
-As the parameter $\mfv$ is in $\{0,1\}$, placing it at the front of the expressions allows us to use it as an indicator function, so that, when $\mfv=0$, the graft at the root does not occur. $\ggraft_{a,k}$ will be used in interaction with the coproduct $\Delta_r$ defined in \ref{deltar}.
-The second operation $\ggraft_a$ will be used in interaction with the elementary differentials in Lemma \ref{lemmaupsilon} as the counterpart of an analytical operation, namely a Fréchet-type derivative.
+Note that $\ggraft_a$ and $\ggraft_{a,k}$ are \textit{not} binary operations.
+As the parameter $\mfv$ is in $\{0,1\}$, placing it at the front of the expressions allows us to use it as an indicator function, so that, when $\mfv=0$, the graft at the root does not occur. $\ggraft_{a,k}$ will be used in interaction with the coproduct $\Delta_r$ defined in Definition \eqref{deltar}.
+The second operation $\ggraft_a$ will be used in interaction with the elementary differentials in Lemma \eqref{lemmaupsilon} and in the proof of Proposition \ref{graft} as the counterpart of an analytical operation, namely a Fréchet-type derivative.
 Note its similarity with the deformed grafts intensively used in \cite{BB21b} in regularity structures, thus making it a natural object.